junghan0611/spacemacs/layers/+themes/colors/local/nyan-mode/README.md

 proper DLL and put it into emacs bin/ folder.
 To see which DLL is needed, do: M-x describe-variable \<ret\> image-library-alist \<ret\>.

-Customizing nyan-animate-nyancat is broken; don\'t do it.
+Customizing nyan-animate-nyancat is broken; don't do it.

 Credits
 -------